pysco68/openapi-client/README.md

-  -V, --version           output the version number -s, --src <url|path>    The url or path to the Open API spec file -o, --outDir <dir>      The path to the directory where files should be generated -l, --language <js|ts>  The language of code to generate --redux                 True if wanting to generate redux action creators
+  -V, --version           output the version number -s, --src <url|path>    The url or path to the Open API spec file -o, --outDir <dir>      The path to the directory where files should be generated --redux                 True if wanting to generate redux action creators
 ```